 Ingredients

-- Unsalted butter - Using unsalted butter allows you to control the total amount of salt in the recipe.
-With salted butter, brands use different amounts of salt, so you're never sure where you're starting with salt quantity.
+Unsalted butter - Using unsalted butter allows you to control the total amount of salt in the recipe.
 Make sure your butter is at room temperature.

-- Granulated sugar - Separate the sugar into two equal 75 gram portions.
+Granulated sugar - Separate the sugar into two equal 75 gram/6 Tablespoon portions.
 You'll add half the sugar to the egg yolks, and the other half to the egg whites.

 Instructions

-Step 1: Preheat the oven to 350 degrees Fahrenheit (177 degrees Celsius, Gas mark 4) and line the base and sides of a 9 inch (23 centimeter) pan with parchment paper.
+Step 1: Preheat the oven to 350 degrees Fahrenheit.
+Line the base and sides of a 9 inch (23 centimeter) pan with parchment paper.

-Step 3: To the bowl of a stand mixer fitted with the whisk attachment, add egg yolks and half of granulated sugar.
-Beat at low speed until sugar is incorporated, and then increase speed to medium high for 3-5 minutes, until mixture reaches the ribbon stage.
+Step 3: Whisk egg yolks and half of granulated sugar in a mixing bowl.
+Beat at low speed until sugar is incorporated, and then increase speed to medium high for 3-5 minutes, until mixture reaches ribbon stage.
 It should be very pale, thick, and doubled in volume.
 When you lift up the whisk, the mixture should fall down in a "ribbon" without breaking.
 See here for more cues on ribbon stage.

 Step 5: Add corn starch and salt.
 Mix until incorporated.

-Step 6: To the (completely clean and grease free) bowl of a stand mixer fitted with the whisk attachment, add egg whites.
-Beat on low until foamy.
+Step 6: To a clean mixing bowl, add egg whites.
+Whisk on low until foamy.
 Slowly pour in remaining sugar.
-Beat the egg whites on medium speed until they have reached firm peaks.
-(When lifting the whisk out of the egg whites, a peak will form but tip to the side).
+Beat egg whites on medium speed until they have reached firm peaks.
+When lifting the whisk out of the egg whites, a peak will form but tip to the side.

 Step 7: Scoop ⅓ of the egg whites into the chocolate batter and use a spatula to gently fold them into until only a few streaks remain.
 Add remaining egg whites in two further stages.
 Gently fold in using the minimum amount of strokes necessary.

-Step 8: Pour batter into prepared pan and gently level with a spatula.
+Step 8: Pour batter into prepared pan and level with a spatula.

-Step 9: Bake for 23-27 minutes, until center of cake is just set, and a crust has formed over the top.
+Step 9: Bake for 23-26 minutes, until center of cake is just set, and a crust has formed over the top.
 If you test the center of the cake, it should still be moist.
 Set on a rack to cool.
-Remove springform edge.
-Cake will sink (and top may crack a bit) as it cools.
-This is fine and expected!

 Step 10.
-Once cool, use a small sieve to sprinkle powdered sugar over the top of the cake.
-Serve plain or with whipped cream, mascarpone or fresh berries (raspberries, blackberries, etc.).
+Once cool, remove springform ring.
+Sprinkle powdered sugar over the top of the cake.

 Substitutions